Governance

 The Sysmex Group is promoting cybersecurity measures for its products and services, led by the Product Cybersecurity Committee, in order to reliably ensure confidence among customers and patients.
 In line with these efforts, we have established a Product Security Policy and set up a PSIRT1 to design and manufacture products in accordance with the security policy and to manage after-sales vulnerabilities in cooperation with product security managers in each region.

-Furthermore, to minimize the operational impact of information system or network line failures, computer viruses, or external intrusions into information systems, we are working to tighten information management by introducing mechanisms to detect unauthorized communications and isolate malware, conducting 24-hour monitoring, establishing a CSIRT2, and developing security measures such as joining external organizations to quickly obtain information in case of emergencies or major incidents, as well as developing systems related to business continuity.
+Furthermore, we recognize that protecting the information assets of our customers and business partners is a testament to trust and quality.
+To that end, we have established an Information Security Policy and, under the leadership of the Information Security Committee, are working to maintain and enhance the confidentiality, integrity, and availability of information assets.
+In addition, to minimize the operational impact of information system or network line failures, computer viruses, or external intrusions into information systems, we are working to tighten information management by introducing mechanisms to detect unauthorized communications and isolate malware, conducting 24-hour monitoring, establishing a CSIRT2, and developing security measures such as joining external organizations to quickly obtain information in case of emergencies or major incidents, as well as developing systems related to business continuity.

 In addition, we are promoting efforts to inform employees of the rules for the use of AI technologies in general, taking security into consideration, and to accelerate innovation through proactive use of AI technologies.